miklevin/MikeLev.in/_posts/2025-04-06-cursor-ai-terminal-agent-mode.md

 ---

+## Feeds Research Back Into Claude in Cursor

+> The whole point of this research is for the AI assistant within Cursor itself
+> to better understand its terminal environment when trying to execute stuff in
+> `Agent` mode, so who better to distil it down into key findings?

 **Me**: Extract some findings summarized in a way most useful for you: [Pastes research to Claude in Cursor]

 **Claude**: Based on the research findings, here are the key insights about Cursor's terminal environment that are most relevant to our work: